-According to the IRS, Americans abroad can exclude up to $107,600 of foreign sourced income for the 2020 tax year.
-This income is solely money you made outside the US.
+According to the IRS, Americans abroad can exclude up to $112,000 of foreign-sourced income for the 2022 tax year.
+TIP: when you are filing in 2023, you are filing for the 2022 tax year.
+This income is solely money you have made outside of the US.

-To calculate your foreign earned income for the Foreign Earned Income Exclusion as a US citizen abroad, you can do the following:
+To calculate your foreign earned income for the Foreign Earned Income Exclusion as a US citizen abroad in 2023, you can do the following:

-- Subtract the minimum FEIE exclusion rate of 2020 – $107,600 – from your yearly foreign earned salary of 2020.
+- Subtract the minimum FEIE exclusion rate of 2022 – $112,000 – from your yearly foreign earned salary in 2022.
 If you have any remaining amount of money, it becomes taxable for the IRS.

-Remember, the taxable amount is taxable according to the stacking rule.
+The taxable amount is taxed according to the stacking rule.
 That means the taxable amount will be taxed at the rate applied to what you originally earned.

 MyExpatTaxes is Here to Help